Leafwing-Studios/fop-rules/docs/rules/combat/tactical-mechanics.md

 Various effects allow you to carefully move across the battlefield.
 When you shift, you may move into an adjacent empty tile of your choice.
 This does not cost movement and never provokes attacks of opportunity.

+If it is not your turn when you shift, trigger any tile effects of the tile that you shifted out of.
+You can only trigger a particular tile effect once per turn in this way.

 Shifting is not forced movement.
 You can still shift even when you cannot spend movement (such as due to the grappled / grappling status or the rooted ailment).
 If you are part of a grappling graph when you shift, the distance to each creature that you are connected to must remain within their respective zone of control.